ethers/EIPs-1/EIPS/eip-draft-SWC.md

 - Weakness: A software error or mistake that in the right conditions can by itself or coupled with other weaknesses lead to a vulnerability.
 - Vulnerability: A weakness or multiple weaknesses which directly or indirectly lead to an undesirable state change in a smart contract system.
 - Variant: A specific weakness that is described in a very low detail specific to Ethereum smart contracts.
 Each variant is assigned an unique SWC ID.
-- Base/Class: An abstract base description of a class of weaknesses.
-CWE has a wide range of base/class types that provide a meaningful hierarchal context for smart contract specific weakness variants.
-Every SWC ID is related to a Base or Class weakness type in the CWE.
+- Relationships: CWE has a wide range of _Base_ and _Class_ types that group weaknesses on higher abstraction layers.
+The CWE uses _Relationships_ to link SWC smart contract weakness variants to existing _Base_ or _Class_ CWE types.
+This relationship will be used to provide context on how SWCs are linked in the wider field of software security weaknesses and to be able generate useful visualisations and insights through data sets.
+In its current revision it is proposed to link a SWC to its closest parent in the CWE.
 - SWC ID: A numeric identifier linked to a variant (e.g. SWC-101).
 - Test Case: A test case constitutes a micro-sample or real-world smart contract that demonstrates concrete instances of one or multiple SWC variants.
 Test cases serve as the basis for meaningful weakness classification and are useful to security analysis tool developers.